Best Towed Vehicle Braking Systems for 2022

 Benefits Of A Dinghy Braking System

 Guess what?
-According to the American Automobile Association, most states require any trailer or towable weighing over 3,000 pounds to have a supplemental braking system.
+According to Brake Buddy, most states require any trailer or towable weighing over 3,000 pounds to have a supplemental braking system.

 Yes, laws vary in different states.

 For the most part, if you are towing another vehicle behind your RV (usually a motorhome), the towed vehicle must have a supplemental braking system.

 Even though some states don't specifically mention pulling a VEHICLE and it needing brakes, nearly all states consider anything pulled to be a 'trailer'.

 Most every state has laws about supplemental braking systems being required when you are towing a trailer over a certain weight.

 So just because your state doesn't specifically SAY your towed vehicle needs a supplemental braking system, interpretation of the law will likely conclude that a vehicle is a 'trailer'.

 This means you need a towed vehicle braking system.

 (State weight laws about towing and brakes will vary state-to-state.)

 It's a very logical, necessary requirement.